Holograf/Holograf/README.md

-# Suspicious Pi
+# Holograf

-Suspicious Pi is a tool for visualizing programs.
+[Holograf](http://holograf.io) lets programmers visualize the flow of data through their work in 3D.

 ##Deployment

-SuspiciousPi is built using gulp.
+Holograf is built using gulp.

 First, install dependencies